Free Admission Every Day

 The goal and mission of the Teen Art Board are to inspire creativity while having fun and making a positive impact on the community.
 TAB members aim to define and validate creative minds in the high schools and colleges of Southwest Georgia.

-The teens elected Alyia Nurbhai, a junior at Deerfield-Windsor School, to serve as president.
+Alyia Nurbhai, a junior at Deerfield-Windsor School, is president.
 Also elected as officers were Marissa Williams, senior, Westover High School, vice president; Brianna McCoy, senior, Dougherty High School, past president; Cora Pearl James, senior, Byne Christian School, secretary; Kayden Amari Peterson, junior, Lee County High School, finance officer; Kendyl Miranda Dyer, senior, Westover High School, social media officer; Alyssa Michele Allex, senior, Lee County High School, fundraising officer, and Chas Jackson, senior, Georgia Cyber Academy, outreach officer.

 At-large members of the board are Sarah Kay Bonner, sophomore, Deerfield-Windsor School; Reaghan Bush, junior, Westover High School; Harper Coleman, senior, Deerfield Windsor School; Sophie Dowdy, senior, Deerfield-Windsor School; Dontrell Martin, junior, Dougherty High School; Makayla “Zero” Oliver, sophomore, Lee County High School; Nidhi Patel, junior, Lee County High School; Kaitlyn Sokolowski, senior, Georgia Connections Academy; Nylia Thompson, senior, Westover High School, Selina Zhuo, junior, Westover High School.